 - You need help to look after your home

 Before you decide, speak to your tenancy officer to find out how we can help.

-You need to write to us, giving at least four weeks notice, to end your tenancy.
+You need to write to us, preferably by email, giving at least four weeks notice to end your tenancy.

 Your notice letter must include:

 - The date

 - The address of the property you are leaving